yadudoc/cloud_kotta/userguide/bastion_access.rst

 Creating a user on Bastion:
 ---------------------------
 Once you have an ssh public key,

 * either mail it to "yadu@uchicago.edu" as an attachment
-* send it to @yadu on Channel:#cloudkotta under the KnowledgeLab organization.
+* send it to @yadu on Channel:#cloudkotta under the KnowledgeLab organization on slack.

 .. note::
    Ensure that you do **not** send or share your private key with anyone else.

 .. note::
-   Public keys easily get mangled when copy pasted, so always send the file in its entirety.
+   Public keys easily get mangled when copy pasted, so always send the file as an attachment.

 Logging in: